Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Display content of two files
 Displaythe last 10 lines of /etc/passwd
 5. Display the first 10 lines of /etc/passwd
+Display the third line of the file iacta